 The move to digital has meant that print ads are no longer a key part of the marketing mix, as they were for decades.
 Think back to the last time a print ad caught your eye.
-However, there is still a need for them, especially if you have a business that relates directly to a print publication, and with more magazines now available to read digitally, the ads still have to work well.
+However, there is still a need for them, especially if you have a business that relates directly to a print publication.
+However, with more magazines now available to read digitally, the ads still need to work well.

-But if you cannot afford that option, and are a small business owner managing your own ad campaign, these elements show you how to write print ads that help you reach customers and get sales:
+Print ads are not easy to write and usually should not be attempted unless you're a professional ad agency copywriter, freelance copywriter, or creative director.
+But if you cannot afford that option, and are a small business owner managing your own ad campaign, these elements show you how to write print ads that help you reach customers and get sales.

 Your headline is the first line of copy your reader is going to see in your print ads.
 A strong headline will hook the potential customer and compel them to read more about your products and services.
 You may come up with a great ad that doesn't require a headline, but those are rare.
 Usually, you need words to entice the reader.
 Good headlines from print ads include: